juanjogervasio/juanjogervasio/README.md

 at Universidad Nacional de La Plata while completing my PhD in Mathematical Physics.

 - 👀 I’m interested in Quantum Field Theory and its applications, as well as Data Science and Finance.
-- 🌱 I’m currently transitioning from the academia to the industry by improving my skills in Python, SQL, VB and other languages.
+- 🌱 I’m currently transitioning from the academia to the industry by improving my skills in Python, SQL, C and other languages.
 - 🫂 I’m passionate about learning and assisting others to do the same!
 I'm always willing to help.
 - 📫 You can reach me out at juanjose.gervasio@gmail.com.